Where to Stay in the Florida Keys with Kids: Best Areas & Family‑Friendly Hotels by Budget

 • A short, high‑energy stop rather than a long stay

-What There Is to Do with Kids in Key West
+What Is There To Do With Kids in Key West?

 Key West is less about beaches and more about experiences and atmosphere.